Optimal Decision Making Under Strategic Behavior: Introduction

 \item[II.]
 We show that there are cases in which deterministic policies are suboptimal in terms of utility.
 This is in contrast with the non-strategic setting, where de\-ter\-mi\-nis\-tic threshold rules are optimal~\cite{corbett2017algorithmic, valera2018enhancing}.

 \item[III.]
-Under a natural monotonicity assumption on the cost individuals pay to change features~\cite{hardt2016strategic, hu2019disparate}, we show that we can narrow down the search for the optimal policy to a particular family of decision policies with a set of desirable properties, Moreover, these properties allow for the development of a highly effective polynomial time heuristic search algorithm using dynamic programming.
+Under a natural monotonicity assumption on the cost individuals pay to change features~\cite{hardt2016strategic, hu2019disparate}, we show that we can narrow down the search for the optimal policy to a particular family of decision policies with a set of desirable properties.
+Moreover, these properties allow for the development of a highly effective polynomial time heuristic search algorithm using dynamic programming (refer to Algorithm~\ref{alg:dp}).

 \item[IV.]
-Under no assumptions on the cost individuals pay to change features, we introduce an iterative search algorithm that is guaranteed to find locally optimal decision policies also in polynomial time. \end{itemize}
+Under no assumptions on the cost individuals pay to change features, we introduce an iterative search algorithm that is guaranteed to find locally optimal decision policies also in polynomial time (refer to Algorithm~\ref{alg:iterative}) \end{itemize}

-Finally, we expe\-riment with synthetic and real lending data to illustrate our theoretical findings and show that the decision policies found by our algorithms achieve higher utility than several competitive baselines\footnote{ To facilitate research in this area, we will release an open-source implementation of our algorithms with the final version of the paper.}.
+Finally, we expe\-riment with synthetic and real credit card data to illustrate our theoretical findings and show that the decision policies found by our algorithms achieve higher utility than several competitive baselines\footnote{ To facilitate research in this area, we release an open-source implementation of our algorithms at \href{https://github.com/Networks-Learning/strategic-decisions}{https://github.com/Networks-Learning/strategic-decisions}.}.